 TRC will utilize the Contractor Remediation Procedures as necessary or appropriate to address significant performance or other problems.

+* * *

+Planned Large Energy Users Program Pilot

+Board Staff is working with TRC to develop a pilot program related to LEUP.
+The details of this pilot program are being developed and, prior to implementation, would be presented to the public for comment and to the Board for review and consideration.

 C&I Buildings: Customer Tailored Energy Efficiency – New Construction

 Board Staff is developing a redesigned NC Program for consideration and possible approval by the Board in early FY23.
 Meanwhile, the Customer Tailored Energy Efficiency Program – New Construction Program (“CTEEP NC”) will continue to be administered as described below unless and until the Board approves the redesigned NC Program or other program changes.